studiokaiji/nostr-webhost/readme.md

 3. Add relay
 `hostr add-relay wss://r.hostr.cc`
 4. Deploy
-`hostr deploy /BUILT/SPA/DIR/PATH`
+`hostr deploy --path /BUILT/SPA/DIR/PATH --identifier=test`
+   - The `--identifier` option is the identifier (d-tag) for Replaceable Events based on NIP-33.
+When you update this site, please specify the same identifier.
+If you want to create a non-replaceable site, you can achieve that by specifying `--replaceable=false`.
-The event id of index.html will be output after deploy.
+   - The event id of index.html will be output after deploy.
 Please make a copy of it.
 5. Start test web server
 `hostr start`
 6. Access the `http://localhost:3000/e/{event-id-of-index.html}`